WSU-Carbon-Lab/Device-Computer/README.md

 do not dare touch the code.
 It is very fragile and will break if you look at it wrong.
 It was compiled in a very specific way, using a very specific version of visual studio, and a very specific version of the .NET framework.
 If you need to change the code, you will need to recompile.
-Go to the end of this document to see how to recompile the code.
+INSERT WIKI

 Igor runs this code by running a script that is located in the bin of the `IgorMonoControl` directory.
 Igor cannot run executables, but can run scripts.